Shahid Afridi: Rise in significance

 On 12 April 2006, Afridi announced a temporary retirement from Test cricket so that he could concentrate on ODIs, with a particular focus on the 2007 World Cup, and to spend more time with his family.
 He said he would consider reversing his decision after the World Cup.
-Afridi had played ten Tests since being recalled to the side in January 2005, averaging 47.44 with the bat including four centuries.
+Afridi had played ten Tests since being recalled to the team in January 2005, averaging 47.44 with the bat including four centuries.
 However, on 27 April he reversed his decision, saying that "[Woolmer] told me that I am one of the main players in the team and squad and that Pakistan really needed me".
 Before Pakistan toured England in July to September, Afridi played for Ireland as an overseas player in the C&G Trophy.
 In six matches, he scored 128 runs and took seven wickets.
 England won the four-match Test series 3–0; Afridi played two matches, scoring 49 runs and took three wickets.
 It was the last Test cricket Afridi played until 2010.

 Afridi was charged on 8 February 2007 of bringing the game into disrepute after he was seen on camera thrusting his bat at a spectator who swore at him on his way up the steps after being dismissed.
 Afridi was given a four-game ODI suspension, the minimum possible ban for such an offence, meaning that he would miss Pakistan's first two 2007 World Cup matches.
 The PCB and Afridi chose not to appeal the ban, despite feeling that the punishment was excessively harsh.